 This is because using a razor on your underarm skin helps to remove dried sebum, debris and trapped odorants, which can all be responsible for causing an unpleasant odour after exercise or after a hot day.

-How to Shave Your Armpits Step-by-Step
+How to Shave Your Underarms Step-by-Step

-Check out our manscaping tips on how to shave your armpits for the perfect finish.
+Check out our manscaping tips on how to shave your armpits for the perfect finish:

 1. Prepare Your Skin